Valletta: Culture

 Valletta was designated European Capital of Culture for 2018.
-The year was inaugurated with an event called Erba' Pjazez (Four Squares), with shows focused in 4 plazas in the city – Triton Square, St. George's Square, St. John's Square, and Castille Square – along with other shows in other points.
+The year was inaugurated with an event called Erba' Pjazez (Four Squares), with shows focused in 4 plazas in the city – Tritons' Fountain, St. George's Square, St. John's Square, and Castille Square – along with other shows in other points.
 This was followed by the unveiling of a public art installation, Kif Jgħid il-Malti (Maltese Sayings), which featured a number of Maltese language proverb figured in gypsum, in order to engage linguistic heritage.

 Saint James Cavalier

 Saint James Cavalier, originally a raised gun platform, was converted into a Centre of Creativity in the year 2000 as part of Malta's Millennium Project.
 It now houses a small theatre, a cinema, music rooms and art galleries.
 Various exhibitions are regularly held there.
 It has welcomed over a million visitors since opening.

 Music

 The Valletta International Baroque Festival is held every year in January.
 Jazz music in Malta was introduced in the Strait Street area, frequented by Allied sailors during both World Wars.
 Malta's Jazz Festival took place here.
 Strait Street is also known as The Gut.
 This area is undergoing a programme of regeneration.
 The city's dual band clubs are the "King's Own Band Club" (L-Għaqda Mużikali King's Own) and "La Valette National Philharmonic Society" (Is-Soċjetà Filarmonika Nazzjonali La Valette).